miklevin/MikeLev.in/api.md

 }
 ```

 **Rationale**: This depth distribution shows how many URLs exist at each click depth level from the homepage (depth 0).
 A healthy site typically has most content within 3 or 4 clicks of the homepage.
 Much more, and it may as well not exist.
 Such reports help identify potential deep crawl issues, spider-traps, and why (in addition to the infinite spam-cannon of generative AI content), brute-force crawls that ***"make a copy of the Internet"*** are all but dead.
+And did I mention that excessively crawl-able faceted search makes your site's link-graph look like the Death Star?
+Yeah, I think I did.

 # Download Link Graph: How to Download a Link Graph for a Specified Organization, Project, and Analysis For Website Visualization.